 Results (Colin, this is the old results section, unedited.
 I leave the redraft to you my bru!
 Please note that we are pressed for space in the intro and cocnuson, which together cannon exceed 2000 words.
 So we need to do as much interpretation of the findings as we can here in the results section – the word length of the methods and results section does not factor into the article length limit. )

-The descriptive statistics reported in Table 1 show that the sample experienced high levels of threat.
-In contrast the other variables which were normally distributed, Threat was negatively skewed but all skewness statistics were <|1|.
+Table 1 reports descriptive statistics, and inter-correlations of variables.
+It is notable that the sample experienced high levels of threat – a mean of 3.15 on a 4 point scale.